roh-y/BarrenLandAnalysis/README.md

 The output of this case will be two values i.e area of second row and area of fourth row.

 ## Finding the Area of Fertile Land
-Using the **Breadth-First Search** the traversal of the nodes which are marked as zero is done and the area is found.
+Using the **Breadth-First Traversal** the traversal of the nodes which are marked as zero is done and the area is found.
 To know about the BFS, here is a great video presented by an MIT Professor, understanding BFS makes this case study a simple task.
 [BFS By Erik Demaine](https://www.youtube.com/watch?v=s-CYnVz-uh4)